Could Forrest be the difference for Celtic?

 Not that it should count for anything, but he is a player who keeps himself to himself and is always out of the spotlight, quietly getting on with his business.

-But what cannot be downplayed is the numbers Forrest constantly posts up for his side.
+But what cannot be downplayed is the numbers Forrest constantly posts for his side.

 There were doubts about his Celtic career back in 2016, but the appointment of Brendan Rodgers revitalised the Scot's fortunes.